The-Dead-Programmers-Society/bugzap-Jeikuzu/README.md

 https://github.com/Jeikuzu/GP-2023

-I made a mistake, by project is in this repository.
+I made a mistake, my project is in this repository.